jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/loose-ideas-out-of-scope.md

 2008-09-01

 Near the end of the development of the new programming language, next to the application programming projects, you might have a set of extreme test cases, complete, workable and fast enough.
 These are extreme test cases, that you might want possible in the new general purpose programming language.
-It are the ones for which exists doubt, that the first version will be able to handle, so consider a challenge, especially in the area of performance and complete for the purpose it will be used for:
+It are the ones for which exists doubt, that the first version might be able to handle, so consider a challenge, especially in the area of performance and complete for the purpose it might be used for:

 - Real-time music synthesizer
 - Game-speed graphics rendering